 Successful product design and manufacturing requires the consideration of several perspectives including mechanical engineering, electrical engineering, materials engineering, manufacturing, sourcing, and supplier quality.
 This article discusses the materials engineering perspective for product design and manufacturing.
-It is an abbreviated version of the first lesson in a free, 3-lesson series that teaches materials science and engineering as it applies to product design and manufacturing.
+It is an abbreviated version of the free webinar Leveraging Metals Science

 Materials Science and Engineering